 By Action.
 Here, you can break down the different types of actions a bit more in detail.
-You can view things like what type of post reactions you received (Like, Haha, Wow, etc.), if your video was played with the sound on or off, or a breakdown of each card in your carousel.
+You can view things like what type of post reactions you received (Like, Haha, Wow, etc.), whether your video was played with the sound on or off, or a breakdown of each card in your carousel.

 The clear winner here for usefulness is the Delivery section, in my opinion.
 This is useful for things like:

-- Viewing your results by platform and device type to see if your audience has higher engagement with certain devices or placements (Instagram, etc).
+- Viewing your results by platform and device type to see if your audience has higher engagement with certain devices or placements (Instagram, etc.).

 - Checking to see if video, static images, or carousels performed better with media type

-- Breaking down performance in geographic areas if using a wide location target audience (though this is also limited by iOS 14)
+- Breaking down performance in geographic areas if using a wide location target audience

 Feel free to experiment with both the metrics you view and the available breakdowns to get clearer insights into your ad performance.